openrestaurant/docs/README.md

 # Restaurant Documentation

-This is the initial commit for the Restaurant Documentation.
+Documentation for the Drupal Restaurant distribution.